 Divorce is one of the most challenging experiences that a person can face.
 Parenting during a divorce adds an extra layer of difficulty because children are also experiencing grief.
+As a parent, it takes courage to navigate this difficult time and support your children's emotional health.

 Children should not be involved in adult matters during a divorce.
 They cannot understand the complexities that led to the end of your marriage, and it's not their responsibility to do so.
+Reassure your children that you both love them and prioritize their well-being.
+Seek professional assistance to manage your own emotions and avoid burdening your children with your feelings.

 Children are a product of both parents, and they understand that they are "half" of each.
 Speaking negatively about your ex-partner can harm your children's emotional health and affect their development.
+Instead, be mindful of your words and actions and strive to be respectful towards your ex-partner in front of your children.

 Consistency and routine are essential for children's emotional well-being.
 During a divorce, it's important to maintain consistency and routines as much as possible, especially when children are living between two households.